koreykiran/try/README.md

 	~~~~
 	ssh -i keypair.pem  hadoop@ec2-52-91-121-171.compute-1.amazonaws.com
 	~~~~
+3. Copy all the Jupyter notebooks and Data files to Master EC2 instance
+	> You can use WinScp or scp command to do this.

-3. Install / Import following packages to the cluster.
+4. Install / Import following packages to the cluster.
 	~~~~
 	sudo pip install jupyter
 	sudo  pip install sklearn